frconor-ebook/meditations/_posts/2025-09-22-christ-the-light.md

 The theology of the body, reflected in the Christmas Preface, says, "In the wonder of the Incarnation your eternal Word has brought to the eyes of faith a new and radiant vision of your glory.
 In him we see our God made visible and so are caught up in love of the God we cannot see."

-We don\'t have to worry about the evil things that may appear in the world, or the pieces of news, or currents of thought, or practices that may be coming with all their unattractive force, because we know that we have the light, we have the truth.
+We don't have to worry about the evil things that may appear in the world, or the pieces of news, or currents of thought, or practices that may be coming with all their unattractive force, because we know that we have the light, we have the truth.

 God can overcome everything.